sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 ### Special throw orders

-Sometimes you may want to not have a ball in your hand at some tick.
+We assumed that we will throw a ball on every tick.
+We can relax this assumption, without violating conservation of mass, by allowing instances when no ball falls into your hand and so you don't throw anything.
 This situation is called a zero-order throw.
 Here are some examples: